All That Remains (band): A War You Cannot Win (2012–2013)

 On January 25, 2012, Phil Labonte stated that the band was working on new material.
 On June 21, they revealed that their upcoming sixth studio album is titled A War You Cannot Win.
+Prior to its release Labonte commented on the album in an interview with Blabbermouth.net "We really busted our asses and tried to do some new stuff.”
 On August 13, 2012, Phil uploaded "Down Through the Ages" to YouTube.
 All That Remains released the album cover to the album August 23.
 On August 27, the first single "Stand Up" was released on the radio.
 On August 29, All That Remains released the official lyric video to "Stand Up".
 The band has also released a free track of "Down Through the Ages" on their website from the album A War You Cannot Win, which was released on November 6, 2012.
+The album debuted at number 13 on the Billboard 200 selling 25,000 copies in its first week.
+The album was met with mostly positive reviews, but was also viewed as the bands shift to a more radio friendly sound.
+In Loudwire's review they commented on the albums“more mainstream hard rock direction” and highlights tracks like “What If I Was Nothing” as clear attempts to reach rock radio.
+Which ultimately worked as “Stand Up” topped U.S. mainstream rock charts and “What If I Was nothing peaked at number 2.
+From August.
+23 through Sept.
+28. they took part in the Rock Allegiance Tour, alongside Volbeat, HIM and Airbourne.
 On October 21, 2013, the band released a music video for the track "What If I Was Nothing".
+They then went on tour in support of the album alongside Dethklok and Machine Head.